 Step 5: Relax and enjoy the ride to your destination!

-Heads up: In Malta, you drive on the right-hand side of the road, like in the UK and Japan.
+Heads up: In Malta, you drive on the left-hand side of the road, like in the UK and Japan.
 Cars are also right-hand drives.

 You can rent your car from the Airport.
 Choose one of the following options: